 Here are some of the most significant benefits of Resource Breakdown Structure (RBS):

-2. Identifies resource overlaps and possible interactions between different resources to efficiently resolve bottlenecks.
+- Identifies resource overlaps and possible interactions between different resources to resolve bottlenecks efficiently.

-4. It limits uncertainty and instability in a project in the supply of resources.
-It not only helps in responsible management of resources but also brings transparency into the system.
+- It limits uncertainty and instability in a project in terms of the supply of resources.
+It not only helps in the responsible management of resources but also brings transparency into the system.

-7. RBS makes budgetary decisions easier by making projections about total project costs more accurately.
+- RBS makes budgetary decisions easier by making projections about total project costs more accurate.

 Who Creates a Resource Breakdown Structure (RBS) and When?